 Flipboard is a social media aggregation and content curation app that allows users to create personalized digital magazines and publish creative ideas.
 It pulls content from a variety of sources, including news organizations, blogs, and social networks, and lets users curate their own news feed.

-The app also includes web app features such as the ability to save articles for offline reading and integration with popular services such as Twitter and Facebook.
+The app also includes progressive web apps features such as the ability to save articles for offline reading and integration with popular services such as Twitter and Facebook.
 The company has also won numerous awards, including the Apple Design Award and the Google Play Award for Best App.

 Flipboard is a popular news aggregator that offers a Progressive Web App (PWA) version of their service offering native mobile app-like features that can be added to a user’s home screen including the ability to save articles for offline reading, receive push notifications, and access content on slow networks or weak network connections.
 The PWA is also free to use, making it an attractive option for mobile users who often have to pay for apps.
 In addition, the PWA is designed to be fast and responsive, even on low-end devices.
 This makes it a good choice for mobile search users who want a quick and easy way to find information on the go.